Care Instructions

 1. Water the creation well to ease the process.

-2. While wreaths only require to be wet when worked with, spheres are easier to prune when they float in water.
+2. While wreaths, "pillows" and potted plants only require to be wet when worked with, spheres are easier to prune when they float in water.

-3. Identify the plant that has grown too tall (stem needs to be at least 2 cm long), and cut the stem off against the coir surface of the sphere or wreath.
+3. Identify the plant that has grown too tall (stem needs to be at least 2 cm long), and cut the stem off against the coir surface of the creation.

 4. Use a screwdriver to open up the existing hole or make a new hole in the structure and gently plant the cutting back into the structure.